 1. One spouse receives the business in its entirety while the other receives financial compensation.

 In this agreement, the spouse who is more involved in the business is awarded the business, and the other spouse receives compensation based on its valuation.
 For example, one spouse is a dentist and owns a dental practice.
 100% of the business goes to the dentist because (1) the practice is his or her livelihood, and (2) the other spouse is not qualified to run it.
 As compensation to the other spouse, the court awards marital assets of comparable value to the other spouse.

 2. The business is sold and the proceeds are divided.

 Typically, this method is chosen if there isn't an agreement about who should be awarded the business and neither spouse cares about ownership.
 As you can imagine, this predicament is not as common as the one indicated above.
 However, it's an easier solution for spouses.

 3. The business will continue to be jointly owned by both spouses.

 In order for a judge to make this order, there must be compelling evidence.
 This evidence should indicate that (1) both spouses want the business, (2) they play a pivotal role in running the business successfully, and (3) they have the capacity to remain civil as future business partners.

 Missouri Family Law Attorney

 After reading this overview, one thing should be clear: the process of distributing property between former spouses is incredibly complicated in high asset divorces.
 For this reason, it is important you hire an adequate, experienced, and skilled attorney to help either negotiate an appropriate resolution or to take your case to court to protect your interests.
-Divorce attorney Joshua Wilson is more than capable of taking your case and achieving a favorable outcome.
-Contact The Joshua Wilson Law Firm today at (816) 331-9968 for a consultation.
+Divorce attorneys at Higher Level Legal are more than capable of taking your case and achieving a favorable outcome.
+Contact The Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.